 Screen

-This waterdrop notch display has an overall screen-to-body ratio of 89% and a 6.5 inches display size for phenomenal photos, gaming, and video watching.
-Additionally, this phone has a 720p display, which resolves 1600 x 720 pixels.
-However, with such resolution, it can be said that Oppo is a little bit inferior to other middle-range phones in the market.
+This waterdrop notch display has an overall screen-to-body ratio of 89% ,and a 6.5 inches display size for phenomenal photos, gaming,and video watching.
+Also, this phone includes a 720p display, which resolves 1600 x 720 pixels .
+Still , with that kind of resolution, you could say that Oppo is a little bit on the weaker side compared with other middle-range phones in the market.

 Oppo themselves say dynamic pixel adjustment is the technology, so wherever it’s bright environments or sunlight, it’ll adjust by itself.
 For my part, I do not see them very good thus it is much necessary to adjust except, at times, choose the most suitable brightness.